Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMColumnSet.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS
 ### None.
-You cannot pipe input to New-AMColumnSet.
+You cannot pipe input to `New-AMColumnSet`.

 ## OUTPUTS
 ### System.Collections.Hashtable
 Returns a hashtable representing the ColumnSet element.

 ## NOTES
-ColumnSets are powerful layout tools in Adaptive Cards.
+- ColumnSets are powerful layout tools in Adaptive Cards.
 Some key points:

-- You can create responsive layouts by using proportional widths ("1", "2", etc.)
+  - You can create responsive layouts by using proportional widths ("1", "2", etc.).
-- Use "auto" width for columns that should be sized to their content
+  - Use "auto" width for columns that should be sized to their content.
-- Use "stretch" width for columns that should fill remaining space
+  - Use "stretch" width for columns that should fill remaining space.
-- Each column can have its own vertical alignment
+  - Each column can have its own vertical alignment.

-The resulting ColumnSet can be added directly to a card body or to another container element using Add-AMElement.
+- The resulting ColumnSet can be added directly to a card body or to another container element using `Add-AMElement`.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/ColumnSet.html](https://adaptivecards.io/explorer/ColumnSet.html)